How to Prepare for Due Diligence — and Protect the Value of Your Deal

 • HR policies and employee handbook

-• Employment tax filings (federal, state, and local)
+• Employment tax filings

 • Records of any past or pending employment-related claims or litigation

-5. Document Operations
+5. Document Operations Concretely

-6. Identify Liabilities
+6. Identify and Disclose Liabilities Proactively

 • Debt obligations and lease commitments